 BSW programs also include hands-on experience and field training.
 With a BSW you can work as a generalist social worker in Florida.
 You may work at nursing homes, crisis centers, or substance abuse facilities.
 Other jobs include working as a case manager or for child welfare programs.

 Master of Social Work (MSW)

-A BSW not only prepares you to work as a generalist social worker, but also to continue your education in an MSW program.
-You may also enter an MSW program with a bachelor's degree in another field of study, but with a BSW you may be able to complete the program more quickly.
-Earning a master’s degree means achieving the highest level of education for a social worker in Florida.
+A BSW not only prepares you to work as a generalist social worker, but also to continue your education with an MSW.
+You may enter an MSW program with a bachelor's degree in another field, but a BSW may allow you to complete the program sooner.
 MSW programs include both academic study and fieldwork experience.
-With an MSW you can become a licensed social worker in the state and be eligible for any job in the field.
-Jobs for master’s level social workers include medical or school social worker, therapist, or social work supervisor or administrator in a variety of settings such as hospitals, private practice, or elder care facilities.
-With a master’s degree in social work, you can choose to work in clinical or non-clinical settings.
-Eligibility for clinical jobs will depend on the type of license you pursue.
-Students who are interested in research or teaching social work courses in a university setting should consider a PhD.
+With an MSW, you can become a licensed social worker (LSW) in Florida and be eligible for many jobs in the field.

 Steps for Becoming a Licensed Social Worker in Florida

-You can begin working as a social worker in Florida with a BSW degree, but to find more opportunities and to work in clinical settings you need to earn an MSW.
-There are two levels of licensing in Florida, both of which require an MSW degree: Certified Master Social Worker (CMSW) and Licensed Clinical Social Worker (LCSW).
-The requirements for each level are outlined below.
+You can work as a social worker in Florida with a BSW, but to find more opportunities and to work in clinical settings, you need an MSW.
+Florida offers two levels of licensing, both which require an MSW: certified master social worker (CMSW) and licensed clinical social worker (LCSW).

 Certified Master Social Worker (CMSW)